-Following the five days of data collection in November 2006, the pictures were read for license plate identification.
-Plates which appeared to be in state and readable were sent to the State of Arizona to be matched against registration records.
-The resulting database contains 21,782 records with registration information and valid measurements for at least CO and CO2.
+Following the five days of data collection in November of 2002, the videotapes were read for license plate identification.
+Plates which appeared to be in-state and readable were sent to the State of Arizona to be matched against registration records.
+The resulting database contains 23,679 records with registration information and valid measurements for at least CO and CO2.
 Most of these records also contained valid measurements for HC and NO (see Table 1).
 The complete structure of the database and the definition of terms are included in Appendix B. The temperature and humidity record from nearby Sky Harbor Airport is included in Appendix C.